 8:45 AM – Meet Your Guide

-- Meet your guide In front of Beck’s Coffee inside Nagano Station (just outside the Shinkansen ticket gates)
+- Meet your guide in front of Beck’s Coffee inside Nagano Station (just outside the Shinkansen ticket gates).

 - Board a comfortable vehicle and enjoy a scenic 45-minute drive to Togakushi, with your guide sharing insights about Nagano’s history, culture, and Togakushi’s spiritual significance.